devSchacht/essential-image-optimization/app/partials/book.md

 MozJPEG (perhaps accidentally) has a better resistance to recompression degradation thanks to trellis quantization.
 Instead of compressing all DCT values as they are exactly, it can check close values within a +1/-1 range to see if similar values compress to fewer bits.
 Lossy FLIF has a hack similar to lossy PNG in that prior to (re)compression, it can look at the data and decide what to throw away.
 Recompressed PNGs have "holes" it can detect to avoid changing data further.

-**When editing your source files, store them in a lossless format like PNG or TIFF so you preserve as much quality as you can.** Your build tools or image compression service than then handle outputting the compressed version you serve to users with minimal loss in quality.
+**When editing your source files, store them in a lossless format like PNG or TIFF, so you preserve as much quality as you can.** Your build tools or image compression service than then handle outputting the compressed version you serve to users with minimal loss in quality.

 ## <a id="reduce-unnecessary-image-decode-costs" href="#reduce-unnecessary-image-decode-costs">Reduce unnecessary image decode and resize costs</a>